Hytolive® (Olive Fruit Polyphenols / Hydroxytyrosol)

 Hydroxytyrosol catechol group free radical scavenging and eNOS activation

 The catechol (ortho-dihydroxybenzene) moiety of hydroxytyrosol provides exceptional electron-donating capacity for free radical neutralization through hydrogen atom transfer and single electron transfer mechanisms.
-Simultaneously, hydroxytyrosol activates the Nrf2/ARE pathway, upregulating endogenous antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase) for amplified cellular antioxidant protection.
+Simultaneously, hydroxytyrosol activates the Nrf2/are pathway, upregulating endogenous antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase) for amplified cellular antioxidant protection.
 The combined direct scavenging and Nrf2 induction explains hydroxytyrosol's superior antioxidant activity relative to structurally simpler polyphenols.

 Clinical trials